 A man’s estate surveyed: Sir William More’s book

-Watermark of grapes surmounted with fleur de lys (LM/1327/6)This large book (SHC ref LM/1327/6) belonging to Sir William More of Loseley (1520-1600) is being repaired in our conservation studio this year.
+Watermark of grapes surmounted with fleur de lys (LM/1327/6)From the Loseley Manuscripts (LM), this large book (reference LM/1327/6) belonging to Sir William More of Loseley (1520 to 1600) is being repaired in our conservation studio this year.
 The volume is a thumb's depth of thick French-made paper, which was bound and covered in vellum (calf skin), then new, with a stitched pig skin strap and buckle to secure it.
 It was made for More in the early 1570s, using costly materials, yet it was never showy.
 Now, after about 450 years, it is liver-spotted with mould, scarred with insect damage, with broken sewing and tears to the outer pages.
 In a sense, the book remained uniquely More's own into the 20th century, since it was kept as he left it, none of his descendants having upcycled the unused pages for their own accounts or memoranda, as has frequently happened to other volumes of the Loseley Manuscripts.

 Pedigree of the More family and record of swan marks (LM/1327/6)Faintly visible is More's title, 'My Landes'.
 It seems he began the volume with the business-like purpose of recording an overview of his property.
-More, a local justice, MP and faithful servant of the Elizabethan state, was a fully established member of the county elite.
-From his newly built mansion at Loseley (1560-1569), near Guildford, he looked out on his own estates to the horizon at the North Downs, and owned most of the rest of the land in view, as well as property in Blackfriars, the fashionable London address of the day.
+More, a local justice, Member of Parliament (MP) and faithful servant of the Elizabethan state, was a fully established member of the county elite.
+From his newly built mansion at Loseley (1560 to 1569), near Guildford, he looked out on his own estates to the horizon at the North Downs, and owned most of the rest of the land in view, as well as property in Blackfriars, the fashionable London address of the day.
 More's clerk has copied out leases to tenants, grants to More of such profitable rights as the ulnage of cloth (oversight of measures) and rental totals.
 Most of the pages document this rich attainment.

 William More's book in original binding (LM/1327/6)The following pages recount his birth, and the births - dates and hours - and baptisms of his children and 16 grandchildren, with the names of their godparents.
 Christopher More had made such a record of his own, on scant scraps of roughly stitched parchment.
 William's is a document of substance though, a worthy medium for the names assembled, of his dearly-held family members, and their network of honoured connections, including Queen Elizabeth herself, who stood godparent to More's grandson Francis Wolley, by her proxy Elizabeth, Lady Clinton, along with the Earls of Lincoln and Leicester.